Kodular/Documentation/docs/components/maps/rectangle.md

     |longitude|`number`|

-Moves the Rectangle so that it is centered on the given latitude and longitude while attempting to maintain the width and height of the Rectangle as measured from the center to the edges.
+_Moves the Rectangle so that it is centered on the given latitude and longitude while attempting to maintain the width and height of the Rectangle as measured from the center to the edges._

 ### ShowInfobox

 [[Method('Rectangle', 'ShowInfobox', false)]]

-Show the infobox for the feature.
-This will show the infobox even if
+_Show the infobox for the feature.
+This will show the infobox even if_

 ## Properties

 ### Description

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Rectangle', 'Description')]]